All About Adult Education and Literacy Teachers

 What Skills Do You Need to Work as an Adult Education and Literacy Teacher?

-When polled, Adult Education and Literacy Teachers say the following skills are most frequently used in their jobs:
+These are the skills Adult Education and Literacy Teachers say are the most useful in their careers:

 Instructing: Teaching others how to do something.